Analysis | Job growth will slow during a Biden presidency: The easy gains are almost gone

 Not all of those who left the ranks of the temporarily unemployed got their jobs back, of course.
 Some of them were laid off for good, as were some of their unemployed peers.
 Even as the number of temporarily laid-off workers plunged, the number of those permanently laid off doubled.
 By October, most layoffs were permanent.
 If unemployed workers were going to get their jobs back, they probably already had.

-And the ranks of those permanently laid off are likely to rise.
+The ranks of those permanently laid off are likely to grow.
 Well over a million workers are still being laid off or fired each month.
 And to be counted in the above chart, which includes only the unemployed, people need to have actively sought work in the past month.
-That means the chart excludes about 3.7 million workers who have quit working or looking for work entirely since the pandemic hit — and many of those workers will be added to the total number of unemployed once they’re looking for work again.
+That means the chart excludes about 3.7 million workers who have quit working or looking for work entirely since February — and many of those workers will be added to the total number of unemployed once they’re looking for work again.

 “Once the pandemic is over, once schools are opened, once it’s safe to go back to work, they’re likely to go back to the labor force,” Forysthe said.